 Chastity is a mere personal quality and its non-existence at the time of marriage does not amount to the absence of an essential condition of the marriage relation.
 Prenuptial unchastity does not necessarily prevent the wife to be faithful after the marriage.

 As a general rule that prenuptial unchastity of the wife though unknown to the husband at the time of the marriage is not a ground for a decree of nullity.
 Nor is express misrepresentation by a woman as to her chastity of itself ground for the avoidance of the marriage, though, of course, it may be taken into consideration together with other circumstances indicative of fraud.

 In Harbhajan Singh v.
 Smt.
 Brij Ballab, (1964) 66 Pun LR 204; Held that consent obtained by fraud at the stage when the parties consented to solemnise the marriage cannot vitiate the marriage and it is only the consent, vitiated due to fraud, obtained at the time of solemnisation of the marriage, that is recognised for its annulment under Section 12 of the Hindu Marriage Act.

 After the amendment in section 12 of the Hindu Marriage Act by the Marriage Law (Amendment) Act 1976, the scope of word fraud is limited to these purposes:

 - Any material fact or circumstance concerning the respondent

-Fraud is defined under section 17 of Indian Contract Act, but this definition does not apply in matrimonial causes because marriage between Hindus is not contract.
-Act of fraud committed at the time of solemnization of marriage shall be considered by court in petition of nullity of marriage.
+Fraud is defined under section 17 of the Indian Contract Act, but this definition does not apply in matrimonial causes because marriage between Hindus is no contract.
+Act of fraud committed at the time of solemnization of marriage shall be considered by the court in the petition of nullity of marriage.

-If consent of parties to the marriage is obtained by fraud towards ceremony of marriage or material facts of respondent it would be constitute a ground for annulment of marriage.
+If the consent of parties to the marriage is obtained by fraud towards the ceremony of marriage or material facts of the respondent it would constitute a ground for annulment of marriage.